-ARDMS sends Registrants many communications through multiple channels (e.g., mail, postal mail, MY ARDMS) to remind them of the need to renew their certification(s) by the renewal deadline, and to reinstate if the renewal deadline was not met.
+ARDMS sends Registrants many communications through multiple channels (e.g., e-mail, postal mail, MY ARDMS) to remind them of the need to renew their credential(s) by the renewal deadline, and to reinstate if the renewal deadline was not met.

-If you still have not reinstated by the final reinstatement deadline of August 1, 2017, your certification(s) are permanently revoked, resulting in your need to retake all necessary ARDMS examinations and pay all applicable fees to regain an Active status.
+If you still have not reinstated by the final reinstatement deadline of August 1, 2022, your credential(s) are permanently revoked, resulting in your need to retake all necessary ARDMS examinations and pay all applicable fees to regain an Active status.

 Revocation means that: